 While these code liens have the same priority as tax liens, they won’t show up on the property taxes... although one county in Florida is proposing to add code liens to property tax bills.
 A municipal lien search will show any current violations that may eventually become a lien in the public record.
 Should the seller own multiple properties in the county, this search will show any potential issues that will also affect those properties.

 Municipal Lien Searches are part of some standard contracts

 Both the NEFAR and FAR/BAR contracts make explicit references to municipal lien searches.
 It can be found under the Title Evidence/Municipal Lien Search section in the standard contract of the NEFAR and the Title Evidence and Insurance section of the As-Is Contract of the FARBAR.
 These updates were made to reflect the requirement of the Florida lien search in Chapter 159 to appropriately modify the title insurance policy.

 While other states’ standard contracts don’t call specifically for a Municipal Lien Search, confirmation of special assessments and utilities and other liens or potential liens imposed by the municipality are listed as requirements.
 A Municipal Lien Search will show such items like property taxes, special assessments, utility balances and liens, code violations, and open and expired permits.
 This search is an invaluable tool for title agents and real estate attorneys to assess the property for any potential issues affecting the new owner that won’t be found in the public record search.

 Agents and attorneys may do these searches themselves or work with private third-party companies like Proplogix in order to remove or limit exceptions on the title policy.
-Working with a third-party allows agents and attorneys the time to focus on scaling their operations effectively while ensuring that the information is backed by a guarantee for accuracy.
+Working with a third-party allows agents and attorneys the time to focus on scaling their operations effectively without compromising their dedication to due diligence and customer service.